gordon-cs/gordon-360-api/README.md

 ### Jobs

 What is it?
-Resource that represents the shifts regarding a user.
+Resource to interact with a student's timesheets for on-campus jobs.

 ##### GET